Pabhare: Village structure

 The village is divided majorly into 10 local settlements each known as 'Wadi', each with a varied population.
-The 8 settlements are named as Salkachiwadi, Madliwadi, Gavtanwadi, Raowadi, Brahmanwadi, Tepwadi, Ganeshwadi, Ghonaskande, Dhangarwadi and Durgwadi.
+The 8 settlements are named as Salkachiwadi, Madliwadi, Gavtanwadi, Raowadi, Brahmanwadi, Bamanewadi, Tepwadi, Ganeshwadi, Ghonaskande, Dhangarwadi and Durgwadi.

 Language

 Marathi which is the state language is observed to be the most widely spoken language amongst the people in the village.

 Transport

 The village is too rural to be connected easily to the city area of Guhaghar or Chiplun and hence one can reach this village via the bus service provided by MSTRC.
 These bus services are available from the city of Mumbai to Pabhare or one can even take a bus from Margatamhane (15 km) which is the neighbouring village and the nearest city area to Pabhare.
 Sharing autorickshaws, local vehicles are used as daily transportation facility from the village to the city area.

 The nearest railway station accessible is Chiplun which is 35 km from the village.